- Checkmarx Documentation

 Quick Filters

-The default Vulnerabilities list contains All the languages that were found during the SAST scan.
+The default Vulnerabilities list contains All the languages found during the SAST scan.

 For example: